Meet the Dorm Heads

 Girls Dorm

 Ms. Ro, an alumna of Loomis Chaffee, joined the faculty in 2019 and took on the role of head of Ammidon Hall in 2023.
 Ms. Ro is head of the Visual Arts Department, teaches graphic design and introduction to glass art, serves as assistant director for diversity, equity & inclusion, and is faculty advisor to The Confluence, the school’s yearbook.
-Ms. Ro resides in Ammidon with her husband, Quinn; daughter, Qioxyn; and their beloved dog, Bay.
+Ms. Ro resides in Ammidon with her husband, Quinn, and daughter, Qioxyn.

 Batchelder Hall | Courtney Jackson